Standardized Transactional Format

 This page defines the standard structure used by Fyre to represent transactional data across partners and markets.

-The structure described here builds on the data requirements defined during the preparation phase and is designed to ensure that transactional data can be interpreted, enriched, and analyzed consistently.
+The structure described here builds on the data requirements defined during the preparation phase and ensures that transactional data can be interpreted, enriched, and analyzed consistently.

 Details about the required fields for the initial one-month sample are described in Transactional Data Requirements.
-The supported mechanisms for delivering this data are covered in Data Delivery Models.
-How this structure is applied in practice for API integrations is described in API-Based Delivery.
+Supported delivery mechanisms are covered in Data Delivery Models, and API implementation details are explained in API-Based Delivery.

-POS systems differ significantly in how they represent orders, items, categories, and prices.
-Even when the underlying data is similar, field naming, structure, and granularity often vary.
+POS systems can represent transactional data in many different ways.
+Even when the underlying information is similar, field names, structures, and data granularity often differ.

 The standardized transactional format provides a common structure that:

-Partners that align with this format typically experience faster onboarding and fewer follow-up adjustments.
+Partners who align with this format usually experience faster onboarding and fewer follow-up adjustments.

-The standardized transactional format can be used with multiple delivery models:
+The standardized transactional format can be applied with multiple delivery models.

-• API-Based Delivery This is the primary and most strictly defined use case.
-API request payloads are expected to align closely with this format.
+This is the primary and most strictly defined use case.
+API request payloads are expected to closely follow this format.

-• File-Based Delivery The same structure can be reused for file uploads or transfers when convenient.
-Alternative structures may also be supported during onboarding.
+The same structure can also be reused for file uploads or data transfers.
+During onboarding, alternative structures may still be supported when necessary.

 The delivery mechanism itself is documented separately and does not affect the structure defined on this page.

-Each record represents a single product sold within an order.
-Orders containing multiple products are represented by multiple records that share the same order identifier.
+• Each record represents a single product sold within an order

 The standardized format relies on stable and consistent identifiers.

-The standardized transactional format currently requires a single timestamp.
+The standardized transactional format currently requires one mandatory timestamp.

-• The timestamp must be provided in ISO 8601 format
+• Timestamp must be in ISO 8601 format

-This timestamp serves as the primary temporal reference for transactional analysis.
+This timestamp acts as the primary temporal reference for transactional analysis.

 Standardized fields